-- (b) immediately before the commencement, the community visitor (adult) had not reported to the public guardian on the matter. - (2) The community visitor (adult) must continue to perform the inquiry functions under section 41(2) in relation to the matter. - (3) Section 41(4) and chapter 3, part 6, division 4 apply to the performance of the inquiry functions as if- - (a) the functions were being performed under section 41(2); and - (b) the former visitable site were a visitable site under chapter 3, part 6.
+- section 41(2) into a matter in relation to a former visitable site; and - (b) immediately before the commencement, the community visitor (adult) had not reported to the public guardian on the matter. - (2) The community visitor (adult) must continue to perform the inquiry functions under section 41(2) in relation to the matter. - (3) Section 41(4) and chapter 3, part 6, division 4 apply to the performance of the inquiry functions as if- - (a) the functions were being performed under section 41(2); - (b) the former visitable site were a visitable site under chapter 3, part 6.